telerik/maui-docs/controls/autocomplete/commands.md

 ### Example with a custom RemoveTokenCommand

-The example demonstrates a custom `RemoveTokenCommand` implementation.
+The example demonstrates a custom `RemoveTokenCommand` implementation - there is a confirmation dialog before the default command to be executed.

 **1.** Create a custom command class that inherits from `AutoCompleteRemoveTokenCommand` and override, for example, its `Execute` method: